Göhrde murders: Second double murder

-On 12 July 1989, the day of the discovery of the first murders, Ingrid Warmbier (46 years old) from Uelzen and Bernd-Michael Köpping (43 years old), a district manager of the Toto-Lotto Society from Hanover, drove together to the Göhrde.
-Although both married to other people, the couple was engaged in a clandestine relationship and had come to the forest after eating lunch in nearby Bad Bevensen.
-They parked in a small side street near the Forsthaus Röthen and walked more than two kilometers into the forest.
+On 12 July 1989, the day of the discovery of the first murders, Ingrid Warmbier (46 years old) from Uelzen and Bernd-Michael Köpping (43 years old), a district manager of the German Lotto and Totoblock from Hanover, drove together to the Göhrde.
+Warmbier and Köpping were married to other people, but engaged in an affair.
+After eating lunch in nearby Bad Bevensen, they parked in a small side street near the Forsthaus Röthen and walked more than two kilometers into the forest.

 In hunting sector 138 they met the perpetrator, and it is theorised that he threatened them with a firearm before forcing them to lie face down so he could tie their hands and feet with a Leucoplast band.
 The offender strangled Köpping and killed him with a headshot from a 5.6 mm small-caliber weapon.
 Warmbier had her skull smashed and received heavy chest injuries; her blouse was lifted up to the level of her bra, which had been cut.
 She was also shot in the head.
 The perpetrator then stole Köpping's Polaroid camera and the keys to his Toyota, which he used to leave the area.
 Further investigation revealed that the perpetrator used the vehicle for about a week before parking it in the vicinity of a spa clinic in Bad Bevensen.

 Two weeks later, on 27 July 1989, police officers taking part in the nationwide investigation into the murder of the Reinolds discovered the bodies of Köpping and Warmbier by chance.
 The date of death was confirmed to have been 12 July 1989, the day the police began their investigation into the first double murder.
 The location was 800 metres from the site of the first double murder.
 According to the investigators' reconstructions, the perpetrator committed the second double murder at a time when the Kriminalpolizei were at the scene of the first murders.
 Subsequent tests revealed that despite the close range of the two sites, gunshots could not be heard between them due to depressions in the land.